Retrieval Augmentation for Deep Neural Networks: Acknowledgements

 \section{Acknowledgements}

 We would like to thank André F. T. Martins and Marcos Treviso for the feedback on preliminary versions of this document.
-Our work was supported by national funds through Fundação para a Ciência e a Tecnologia (FCT), under the project grants with references UIDB/50021/2020 (INESC-ID multi-annual funding) and PTDC/CCI-CIF/32607/2017 (MIMU), under the project Parceria Internacional CMU Ref.
-045909 (MAIA), and through the Ph.D. scholarship with reference 2020.06106.BD.
+Our work was supported by national funds through Fundação para a Ciência e a Tecnologia (FCT), under grants with references UIDB/50021/2020 (INESC-ID multi-annual funding), PTDC/CCI-CIF/32607/2017 (MIMU), POCI/01/0145/FEDER/031460 (DARGMINTS), and the Ph.D. scholarship with reference 2020.06106.BD; through Agência Nacional de Inovação (ANI), under the project CMU-PT Ref.
+045909 (MAIA); and through European Union funds (Multi3Generation COST Action CA18231).
+We also acknowledge the support of NVIDIA Corporation, with the donation of the TITAN Xp GPU used in our experiments.